Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ## Step 0: Create a resource group

-Create a resource group with the [az group create][az-group-create] command.
+Create a resource group with the `az group create` command.
 An Azure resource group is a logical group in which Azure resources are deployed and managed.
 When you create a resource group, you are asked to specify a location.
 This location is where your resources run in Azure.

 The following example creates a resource group named *myOSACluster* in the *eastus* location.